What is a Digital Nomad Visa?

 3. Croatia

-The visa is valid for up to one year and can be renewed, and digital nomads are exempt from paying Croatian income tax on their foreign income.
+The residence permit is valid for up to one year and can be renewed, and digital nomads are exempt from paying Croatian income tax on their foreign income.

 4. Czech Republic